jessitron/infra/README.md

 Modules. (subdirectories come into play here, for custom ones) These let you abstract a grouping of related resources.
-For instance, the "eks" module creates a crapton of resources in AWS.
-I wish I could give my instance of the "eks" module a name like I can an individual resource.
+For instance, the "eks" module creates a crapton of resources in AWS. "eks" is its given name; what the module does is determined by the 'source' field.

 Modules as sharable abstractions - there are registries for these.
 In the enterprise, you'd have yours.
 I guess there's a global one for public modules... is it the same as where providers are registered?